fritssasia/dumpwinkey/README.md

 # Requirements
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 # How To Use
 ```
-python dumpwinkey.py
+sudo python dumpwinkey.py
 ```

 # Note
+- dumpwinkey requires root access

-sorry if this tool is less than perfect, I'm still a newbie help me by giving advice and input
+- sorry if this tool is less than perfect, I'm still a newbie help me by giving advice and input
 You can also help develop it!
 Thank you :)